GPS week number rollover: 2019 occurrence

 The second rollover occurred on the night of April 6 to 7, 2019, when GPS Week 2,047, represented as 1,023 in the counter, advanced and rolled over to 0 within the counter.
 The United States Department of Homeland Security, the International Civil Aviation Organization, and others issued a warning about this event.

-Effects

 Products known to have been affected by the 2019 rollover include Honeywell's flight management and navigation software that caused delays for a KLM flight and cancellations for numerous flights in China because the technicians failed to patch the software.

 Furthermore, the New York City Wireless Network (NYCWiN), a private network for New York City's municipal services, crashed.